LukeGrahamLandry/franca/devlog.md

 ## (Aug 10) sb3

 - the website doesn't actually check that the asset's md5 name is correct but its so easy that i might as well do it right
+- start with sync interpreter for the builder's ast (that only does 1 pixel pen) so i have something to look at and then i "just" need to convert the other direction (sb3->ast).

 ## (Aug 9) sb3